aherbert/gdsc-smlm/docs/fitting_plugins.rst

 If the ``Fail limit`` and ``Pass rate`` are both disabled then all candidates in the frame will be processed.

-.. index:: gaussian psf equation
+.. index:: Gaussian PSF Equation

 Gaussian PSF Equation
 ^^^^^^^^^^^^^^^^^^^^^